fotobomu/todo-list-js/README.md

 # todo-list-js
-Building a todo list in Vanilla Javascript
+Building a todo list in Vanilla Javascript with the help of Gordon at watchandcode.com